vineelko/patina/docs/src/patina.md

 - An "advanced logger" crate for UEFI debug output.
 - A Platform Initialization (PI) crate that provides a Rust interface and implemention for the UEFI PI specification.
-- A Rust UEFI SDK crate that contains Rust implementation of common interfaces and code needed in both UEFI drivers and core environments like the Rust DXE Core.
+- A Rust UEFI SDK crate that contains Rust implementation of common interfaces and code needed in both UEFI drivers and core environments like the Patina DXE Core.
 - A generic paging crate that implements the functionality needed to manage page tables and memory mappings in x86/64 and AArch64 environments.
 - A generic Memory Type Range Register (MTRR) crate that implements the functionality needed to manage memory type ranges in x86/64 environments.

-### Rust DXE Core
+### Patina DXE Core

 ![DXE Architecture](./media/dxe_arch_1.png)

-In the above high-level diagram, the Rust DXE Core takes system data input in the form of HOBs in the same way as the C DXE Core.
+In the above high-level diagram, the Patina DXE Core takes system data input in the form of HOBs in the same way as the C DXE Core.
 The green box indicates that the core is written in Rust, while purple indicates that DXE drivers may be written either in C or Rust.
 Orange indicates code that is still written in C. For example, the UEFI Boot Services table and services themselves are largely written in pure Rust.
 The UEFI Runtime Services table itself has a Rust